 Mukuni Village is situated on a dry, sandy knoll and has a population in excess of 8000, it is the main village of the Mukuni Chiefdom.
 The soil is relatively infertile and they cannot rely on agriculture; therefore they have turned to tourism.
 Mukuni Village is now a tourist destination, introducing an insight into the Leya people’s cultural inheritance; with a wonderful developing curios market, selling intricate wood carvings, stoneware, jewellery and baskets.

-There are over 100 villages in the Mukuni Chiefdom, with twelve schools and four rural health centres at Mukuni, N’Songwe, Katapazi and Mahalulu.
+Over 100 villages are scattered throughout the Mukuni Chiefdom, with twelve schools and four rural health centres at Mukuni, N’Songwe, Katapazi and Mahalulu.
 The Butterfly Tree built the first high and special education school in the District.
 We have built entire new schools at N’dele and Malima and expanded the schools at N’gandu, Kamwi, Katapazi, Siamasimbi and Chuunga.
-Manyemuyemu, Libala, Mulindi, N’songwe have also received support from the charity
+Manyemuyemu, Libala, Mulindi, N’songwe have also received support from the charity.

 For centuries the Leya people in Mukuni Village have lived a peaceful, traditional tribal life but like much of Southern Africa the village has been decimated by the HIV/AIDS pandemic.
 Being in a tourist catchment area, close to Livingstone and the Zimbabwian border Mukuni is vulnerable.
 However Chief Mukuni, along with The Butterfly Tree is working hard to advance the education; which he believes is the key to overcoming the problems caused by this devastating disease.